 The no sew quiet book concept can also easily be adapted and used to create no sew quiet mats, playscapes, and activity cubes.

-These variations of the traditional quiet book have become incredibly popular in recent years because they are larger, offering the change for two children to play together at once or feature an enhanced scale of entertaining and educational activities.
+These variations of the traditional quiet book have become incredibly popular in recent years because they are larger, offering the chance for two children to play together at once, or feature an enhanced scale of entertaining and educational activities.

 Tara lives on a 56 acres farm in the Appalachian Mountains, where she faces homesteading and farming challenges every single day, raising chickens, goats, horses, and tons of vegetables.
 She’s an expert in all sorts of homesteading skills such as hide tanning, doll making, tree tapping, and many more.